What is on-hook/in-tow coverage?

 We don’t have to tell you that you and your drivers spend a lot of time towing other people’s cars.
 If you think about it, that’s a big responsibility.
 Cars aren’t cheap, and your customers are trusting you to deliver their car safely to where it needs to go.
 That’s their car that’s hooked up to your truck, their means of getting to work, taking the kids to soccer practice, running errands, and taking road trips.

 Here we go.
 So, one of your drivers picks up a car, hooks it up to the tow truck, and is on their way.
 But it started raining a little while before they set out with the client’s car in tow, so the roads are slick.
 The driver is experienced and confident behind the wheel, but the conditions worsen as they keep driving.
 They lose control of the tow truck and skid off the road.
 They slide into a tree.
 The driver is fine, but the client’s car...not so much.
 It’s pretty banged up from its ordeal, and the repairs are going to be expensive.
-Your on-hook/in-tow coverage would take care of the repairs for the customer’s vehicle.
+Your on-hook/in-tow coverage could take care of it.

 Am I required to have on-hook/in-tow insurance?

 Depending on your state, you may be required to carry a certain amount of on-hook insurance.
-You might have to have between $50,000 and $100,000 of on-hook coverage.
 You have to check and see what the requirements your state has and make sure that you're fulfilling them.

 A note about exclusions: